 I begin by looking at the big picture to get general background information about that time period and location, then I focus in on the exact time, place, and social circles of my main characters.
 This is where I do my detailed research.
 I want to get to know my characters’ corner of the world so well that I can move around there in my imagination.
 I can picture my character walking down a street or sitting at a table and know exactly what the character would see, hear, feel, and smell.
 I want to research until the historical part of my novel becomes almost second nature and I can focus on the story.

 My friend and fellow-author, Cathy Gohlke, traveled with me on the second research trip in 2014.
 We visited Tyntesfield near Bristol, which is the inspiration for the setting of Highland Hall, and the beautiful Lake District.
+I hope to travel to Northumberland where Shine Like the Dawn is set and also Kent where Across the Blue is set.
+Cathy and I both dream of returning to the Lake District where her next book, Until We Find Home, is set and where I’d also love to set a future story.

 2014 Visit to Tyntesfield – Highland Hall